What is the treatment for a sore throat caused by bacteria?

 Easing the pain of a sore throat

-- Take acetaminophen (one brand name: Tylenol) or ibuprofen (one brand name: Motrin) to relieve pain.
+- Take acetaminophen (one brand name: Tylenol), ibuprofen (one brand name: Motrin), or naproxen (one brand name: Aleve) to relieve pain.
 Children should not take aspirin.
 Aspirin can cause a serious illness called Reye's syndrome when it is given to children younger than 18 years of age.

 - Gargle with warm salt water (1 teaspoon of salt per 1 cup [8 ounces] of water).